 Limits and quotas protect the Google infrastructure from an automated process that uses the Data Transfer API in an inappropriate way.
-Excessive requests from an API might result from a harmless typo, or may result from an inefficiently designed system that makes needless API calls.
-Regardless of the cause, blocking traffic from a specific source once it reaches a certain level is necessary for the overall health of the Google Workspace system.
-It ensures that one developer's actions cannot negatively impact the larger community.
+Excessive requests from an API might result from a harmless typo, or might result from an inefficiently designed system that makes needless API calls.
+Regardless of the cause, blocking traffic from a specific source when it reaches a certain level is necessary for the overall health of the Google Workspace system.
+It ensures that one developer's actions can't negatively impact the larger community.

 If your requests need to be completed in a fixed period of time, send your requests in parallel or use multiple threads in your Java or C# application.
 For example, break your requests by month or another time period.
 In the case of threads, try starting with 10 threads, one thread per request.
-Note, the thread recommendation has trade-offs and is not useful for all API situations.
+The thread recommendation has trade-offs and isn't useful for all API situations.
 If the number of requests gets too high, quota errors will occur.

 |Queries per second (QPS)||The developer project limit is 10 queries per second (QPS) per account.|

 |API quota categories||Quotas|